Hi! This is a place for me to record interesting things I find while working in Antarctica.

 The initial contract I signed was at McMurdo Station, which is the largest of the 3 main US research stations in Antarctica.
 It’s located 2,415 miles south of Christchurch, NZ.
 During the summer, the station population reaches over 1,000 people.
 McMurdo is the main logistics hub for the majority of US science operations in Antarctica.

-I work in IT, doing a variety of jobs as needed to keep the stations and science running smoothly.
+I worked in IT, doing a variety of jobs as needed to keep the stations and science running smoothly.

 Most contracts like this, including mine, are seasonal.
 The initial contract I signed at McMurdo was from August 2022 through February 2023, which included both Winfly and Summer.

 I switched contracts and moved to the South Pole in December 2022, for a new contract which extends through South Pole Winter.
-I’ll depart Antarctica in late-2023, likely November.
+I departed Antarctica in late 2023.

 August 2022 at McMurdo is Winfly, short for Winter Fly-in, which is a period of logistics activity to prep the station for summer science.